ibinti/ibi-the-watch-cat/README.md

 **todos:**

-ibi needs a vision feedback - in progress
+ibi needs a vision feedback system - in progress

 ibi needs a robotic camera system (i.e., an eyeball and neck)